As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 Radioactive, by definition, means that this mineral will tend to extinction, breaking down into other substances.

 The time taken for this mineral to disappear is given by its half-life or decay rate.
-A half-life is a time taken for one-half of a mineral to break down.
+A half-life is the time taken for one-half of a mineral to break down.
 The nature of a half-life is that at first, radioactive material will decay quickly, but after time, the rate will slow down until only tiny amounts persist, but persist forever.

 Radioactive materials are rated based on this tendency towards extinction, along with other things.
 Minerals that decay faster are said to be more radioactive.